Muhamadadeel/Asta-Md/README.md

     );
     ```

-3. Ensure that your new command file is correctly imported and utilized within your main bot setup.
+3. Ensure that your new command file is correctly imported and utilized within your main bot setup. **Apply at your own end**

 ## Deploy to Node.js Platforms